flutter/website/src/data-and-backend/state-mgmt/options.md

 ## flutter_reactive_value

-`flutter_reactive_value` is probably the simplest possible solution for state management in Flutter, and may be a good starting point for newcomers to Flutter who need a simple way to add reactivity to their UI, without the complexity of the mechanisms described above.
+The `flutter_reactive_value` library might offer the least complex solution for state management in Flutter.
+It might help Flutter newcomers add reactivity to their UI, without the complexity of the mechanisms described before.
-`flutter_reactive_value` defines the `reactiveValue(BuildContext)`
+The `flutter_reactive_value` library defines the `reactiveValue(BuildContext)`
-extension method on `ValueNotifier`, which allows a `Widget` to fetch the current value of the `ValueNotifier`, while also subscribing the `Widget` to changes in the value of the `ValueNotifier`, so that the `Widget` is rebuilt automatically if the value of the `ValueNotifier` changes.
+extension method on `ValueNotifier`.
+This extension allows a `Widget` to fetch the current value of the `ValueNotifier` and subscribe the `Widget` to changes in the value of the `ValueNotifier`.
+If the value of the `ValueNotifier` changes, `Widget` rebuilds.

 * [`flutter_reactive_value`][] source and documentation